 You should, however, know how much your expenses are every month.
 But you don’t need to keep track of each penny as a regular budget requires.
 For most individuals, it’s roughly the same amount per month.

 - Gas and car maintenance

-You might have some variable expenses: dining out, entertainment, buying new clothes or other personal effects.
+You might have some variable expenses: dining out, entertainment or buying new clothes or other personal effects.
 But if you are not a shopaholic, these issues should be few and far between.
-The fixed monthly items listed typically take up 80%+ of your monthly expenses.
+The fixed monthly items listed typically take up 80%-plus of your monthly expenses.

 Setting up a budget is pretty easy to do and should be a one-time deal.
 There’s really no reason to revisit it unless something changes in your life — like having a child, buying a new house, getting a new car or a new job, etc. You can easily do it on a piece of paper or a spreadsheet.

 There are also many apps (including some we review here) that either allow you to manually enter your monthly expenses or automatically categorize them for you.

 Many revisit and update this budget on a quarterly, monthly, weekly and — dare I say — daily basis.
 You might think by being anal you’re doing the right thing with your personal finances.
 But in reality it’s just busywork and spinning your wheels.

 Instead of focusing on expenses, you should be focusing on ways to generate more income to have the lifestyle you want.